Omay238/cell-sim/README.md

 The item "rule" is the rule, from stage 1 of the cell creation.
 The item "states" is the dictionary of states, from part 2.
 #### Addition
-To add your cell to the game, go to line 12 of the source code (`world_manager = WorldManager(25, 25, {`) and add your cell to the dictionary.
-Your cell will now be added.
+To add your cell to the game, add it to `cells.json`.
+Your cell will now be added to the game.